cncf/toc/PRINCIPLES.md

  1. No kingmakers.
 Similar or competitive projects are not excluded for reasons of overlap.
  1. No single stack.
 Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters.
  1. Promote interfaces over standards for real world use.
- 1. CNCF is the home for all cloud native app tooling
+ 1. Users don't need to look beyond the CNCF for cloud native app tooling.
  1. We help high-quality high-velocity cloud native open source projects which are the main driver of customer adoption and success.